jdtwy/rbxlExporter/README.md

 - Download the files (`rbxlExporter.rbxmx` and `server.py`) in the release tab
 - Go to Roblox Studio -> Open a Game -> Plugins -> Plugins Folder
-- Drag `rbxlExporter.rbxmx` into your plugins folder
+- Drag `rbxlExporter.rbxmx` into your plugins folder (You may have to refresh Roblox Studio or reload your game for it to appear)
 - Put `server.py` into a folder of your choice
 - Run `server.py`
 - In Studio, under the Plugins tab, click "Export Project"